jlov7/MCP-Interop-BakeOff/README.md

 - `scripts/report.py` – regenerate Markdown reports from `results.csv`/`transport_metrics.json` (supports the same thresholds/baseline options).
 - `scripts/dashboard.py` – summarise archived runs into Markdown/JSON dashboards (accepts `--baseline` for delta columns).
 - `scripts/trace_summary.py` – quick sanity check for OTLP spans.

+## Extending the Harness

+- Create a new task under `tasks/` (`t5_new_task.yaml`) with an accompanying entry in `tasks/artifacts/` if you expect deterministic outputs.
+Follow the schema used in existing YAML files.
+- Update runners in `usb_agents/runner_base.py` (and subclasses if behaviour diverges) to plan the new tool calls and capture approvals.
+Store any artefacts beneath `tasks/artifacts/` to keep CI write access deterministic.
+- If the task exercises a new tool, wire the approval mode into `mcp-server/policy.yaml` and extend the tool implementation in `mcp_server/server.py`.
+- Add regression coverage in `tests/`—prefer unit tests that simulate the new behaviour (e.g. metrics, telemetry, or approval flows) to keep runtime short.
+- Finally, refresh baselines by running `scripts/run_matrix.py ... --update-baseline` once the new task is stable so dashboards and alerts include it.

 ## Telemetry & Alerts